Apple silicon - Concepts

 (Warsaw, Poland), in which your Scaleway resource will be created.
 The latency between multiple AZs of the same region is low, as they have a common network layer.

-Virtual Network Computing (VNC), is a remote desktop-sharing protocol.
-It allows you to visualize the graphical screen output of a remote computer and to transfer local keyboard and mouse events to the remote computer by using a network connection.
-The protocol is platform-independent which means that various clients exist for Linux, Windows, and macOS-based computers.
-The VNC server used on the M1 is directly integrated with the macOS system without any restrictions from our side.
-Check out our documentation on how to connect to your Mac Mini M1 via VNC.
+Virtual Network Computing (VNC) is a remote desktop-sharing protocol.
+It allows you to visualize the graphical screen output of a remote computer and transfer local keyboard and mouse events to the remote computer using a network connection.
+The protocol is platform-independent, which means that various clients exist for Linux, Windows, and macOS-based computers.
+The VNC server used on the Mac mini is directly integrated with the macOS system without any restrictions from our side.
+Check out our documentation on how to connect to your Mac mini via VNC.